(214) 390-7947 (Overseas Callers)

 What do I need prior to departure from my home country?

 Next, you’ll want to visit your doctor and discuss your trip.
-Get up to date on any necessary vaccinations, including subsequent boosters that may be needed, and get any prescription meds filled as you won’t be able to get these abroad.
-Speaking of health, you’ll need to obtain a reliable travel insurance policy in order to participate in our programs.
-Print out a copy along with making a copy of your passport to bring along in your travels.
+Get up to date on any necessary vaccinations, including subsequent boosters that may be needed, and get any prescription meds filled, as you won’t be able to get these abroad.
+Speaking of health, you’ll need to obtain a reliable travel insurance policy to participate in our programs.
+Print out a copy, and make a copy of your passport to bring along on your travels.

 Where are the projects located?